elixir-tools/next-ls/README.md

 Windows does not use `glibc`.
 If you're using a subsystem or tool that needs it, ensure it's updated.

----
+### 3. Open Visual Studio Code from the terminal

+To ensure that `elixir` is in your `PATH`, open Visual Studio Code from the terminal using the [command-line tools](https://code.visualstudio.com/docs/editor/command-line#_launching-from-command-line).

-### 3. Does it work in TCP mode?
+### 4. Does it work in TCP mode?

 #### All Platforms:

 Start the language server in TCP mode and connect to it with your editor, as described above.

+Both extensions install the Next LS executable to `~/.cache/elixir-tools/nextls/bin/nextls`, so you can start the server with `~/.cache/elixir-tools/nextls/bin/nextls --port 9000`.

-### 4. Firewall Interference
+### 5. Firewall Interference

-Sometimes, the firewall can interfere with the TCP mode.
+Sometimes, the firewall can interfere with `epmd` and each Erlang node's ability to cluster.
 If you face connection issues, you might try turning off the firewall temporarily to see if it resolves the issue.

 This is usually a problem on macOS, as you should see a popup asking if `beam` and `epmd` can accept incoming connections (which you should click "yes").